BUILDING MAINTENANCE OPERATIONS SUPERVISOR

 - The ideal candidate will have a strong background in Occupational Safety and Health Administration (OSHA) guidelines as well as excellent communication and customer service skills to interact with internal and external customers.

-Selection Criteria: Minimum: High School diploma or equivalent, plus extensive experience in commercial buildings or a similarly complex environment in a variety of skilled trades areas related to the maintenance of buildings and building systems including HVAC, plumbing, electrical systems and energy management.
+Minimum: High School diploma or equivalent, plus extensive experience in commercial buildings or a similarly complex environment in a variety of skilled trades areas related to the maintenance of buildings and building systems including HVAC, plumbing, electrical systems and energy management.
 At least one year of experience with automated hi-rise building systems is required.

 Substitution: Additional qualifying experience may substitute for up to two years of the education requirement on a year-for-year basis.